When you have a class full of students, it can often be challenging to keep them focused, interested, and engaged in what you want to teach them.

 The learning environment can be anywhere, not just the classroom.
 Sometimes, pupils can feel bored if their daily routine is monotonous, and they always feel like they get stuck between four walls for several hours each day.

-That’s why it can make sense to break up school terms with occasional field trips.
-You can organise trips yourself, or you could use a student travel company to help you – especially if you’re planning field trips abroad.
+That’s why it can make sense to break up school terms with occasional school trips.
+You can organise them yourself, or you could use a student travel company to help you – especially if you’re planning field trips abroad.

 Field trips are excellent ways to give students a change of scenery and demonstrate some of the concepts they got taught in your classes.
 Plus, if you all go on field trips abroad, it can inspire some of your pupils to learn more about new cultures and languages.